First, what is a webhook?

 - percent: Relative percentage take profit to calculate relative to entry price.
 The entry price for market orders is estimated based on the mid point between the bid and ask on the most recent quote.

-When using market orders and you are calculating a relative take profit price, TradersPost will fetch a quote from your broker and use the price from the quote as the entry price in order to calculate the take profit limit price since with markets orders, we don't know the price you will be filled at so we have to use the quote price.
+When using market orders and you are calculating a relative take profit price, TradersPost will fetch a quote from your broker and use the price from the quote as the entry price in order to calculate the take profit limit price since with market orders, we don't know the price you will be filled at so we have to use the quote price.

 {

-"ticker": "SQ",
+"ticker": "SPY",

 "action": "buy",